 The blue ones are Driftless Essex by Anna Graham of Noodlehead, with Yarn Balls in Bluestone by Dear Stella as the lining.
 There is one with leather handles, and one with nylon.

-Our trusty cutting helper Lisa is wearing her Turtledove sweater today!
+Lisa loves her Turtledove!
 It's a free pattern by our friends at Espace Tricot.
 A fun knit, top down and knit in one piece, it calls for a chunky weight yarn.
 Danielle has knit it twice, it's addictive!
 Try it with Malabrigo Mecha for a hand-dyed version, Kelbourne Woolens Lucky Tweed (a new fave!!), Cascade 128 Superwash, or even Noro Ito if you want a colorful one.
 You're looking for a yarn with a gauge of 14 sts = 4", and Lisa has even done it on a tighter gauge for a lighter sweater (following the XL instructions).
-She used Wooladdicts Air.
 The pattern is sized XS-XL (with lots of positive ease!), and uses 750-1200 yards of yarn.
 It's roomy, stylish and you're going to want to wear it all the time.
 All.
 The.
 Time.

 At a time when we could all use a little comfort, how about whipping up some cozies for your bowls?
 These little guys go right in the microwave with your bowl or dish, and act like a potholder to help you grab your hot stuff.
 They're best made with 100% cotton fabric (we have lots of that!), and sewn with cotton thread, so nothing can melt in the micro.
 We also recommend Wrap N Zap batting, specially designed for this very purpose.
 Here is a wonderful pattern, the PDF is free but there is the possibility to make a donation to the designer.
 Here is my personal hack: for large, flat pasta bowls, cut your fabric 12" x 12" and make your darts shallower (1/2" wide x 2" rather than 1" x 2").
 Also, use flannel for extra coziness!

-To help celebrate Andrea Mowry of Drea Renee Knits' five years in business as a pattern designer, today's project is her uber-popular Shift Cowl!
+We love Andrea Mowry's uber-popular Shift Cowl!
 We've made a few versions in the shop, our favorite is the Edition 3 version in the pic.
 Make a quieter version with Kelbourne Woolens Scout, a hand-dyed one with Madeline Tosh Tosh Merino Light, a luxe one with Manos Del Uruguay Fino, Fino Mini Skein Sets, or a funky one with Manos Alegria.
 Or browse our Fingering/Sock weight section or Sport Weight sections make your own choices!

 The pattern calls for 600 yards, an equal amount of 3 colorways, but you can play with that easily!
 For our version, we used 3 colors of Edition 3: 2298 Blue Wash, 2361 Tante Emma, and 2296 English Garden, see middle pic.
 For another version, how about 2329 Strand Cafe, 2401 Sometimes Cheer, and 2349 Elements?